mattermost/docs/doc/advanced/external-db/index.md

 To use an external database with the `gitlab` chart, there are a few prerequisites.

 1. GitLab requires PostgreSQL 9.6.
-1. The `pg_trgm` extension must be available
+1. The `pg_trgm` extension must be available.
-1. An empty database to use
+1. An empty database to use.
-1. A user with full access granted to the database above
+1. A user with full access granted to the database above.
-1. A [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) with the password for the user above
+1. A [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) with the password for the user above.
 1. Ensure that the database is reachable from the cluster.
 Be sure firewall policies are in place to allow traffic.

 ## Configuring `gitlab` to use an external database